brisbanewebdeveloper/forward-twitter-timeline-to-slack/README.md

 - Create a private channel `twitter_timeline` for Slack team.

-- Add incoming webhook for above channel if you have not created one.
+- Add incoming webhook for above channel if you have not created.

   + Search "Set up an incoming webhook" at https://api.slack.com/custom-integrations and click the button.
   + Select #general or whatever and click "Add Incoming WebHooks integration" button.